uuvsimulator/uuv_simulator/docs/source/tutorials/create_new_vehicle.rst

 .. note::

-  The position and orientation for the sensor, actuators and center of buoyancy must be set with respect to the center of gravity of the link.
-ROS and Gazebo also use per default the ENU (East-North-Up) reference frame convention, not NED (North-East-Down).
+  The position and orientation for sensors, actuators and center of buoyancy must be set with respect to the center of gravity of the vehicle's base link.
+  ROS and Gazebo also use per default the `ENU (East-North-Up) reference frame <http://www.ros.org/reps/rep-0103.html>`_ convention, not NED (North-East-Down).